yitaozh/yitaozh.github.io/source/_posts/Miscellaneous.md

 ## DDIA progress

-Aiming for Correctness, page 515.
+Privacy and Tracking, page 536.

 ## The problems not solved